Enter YouTube playlist id:

 format to create a true Excel file.

 NOTE: If you get an error: The remote server returned an error: (403) Forbidden.
-It is because you do not have "Favorite a video" checked under Activity Sharing for your Account Settings.
+It is because you do not have your playlist privacy set to Public under your playlist settings.